grdsdev/Replay/README.md

 ### Use matching strategies to make fixtures stable

-By default, replay fixtures are matched by HTTP method + full URL (including query).
+By default, replay fixtures are matched by HTTP method + full URL (`.url`), which is strict (scheme/host/port/path/query/fragment all must match).
-That's great for fully deterministic endpoints, but many APIs have volatile query items
-(pagination cursors, timestamps, cache-busters).
+That's great for deterministic endpoints, but many APIs have volatile query items (pagination cursors, timestamps, cache-busters).

 In those cases, you can configure to match on just HTTP method and URL path (ignoring query):